-Town Office Building: The following description is provided from the Town of Chester's 2015 Master Plan.
+Town Office Building: The following description is provided from the Town of Chester's 2015 Master Plan, which was updated by the Planning Coordinator in December of 2017.

-The Town Office Building was established in 1999 as part of a move from 1 Chester Street (now Stevens Memorial Hall) to 84 Chester Street which was the former Chester Elementary School.
+The Town Office Building was established in 1999 as part of a move from 1 Chester Street (Stevens Memorial Hall) to 84 Chester Street which was the former Chester Elementary School.
 This building accommodates most of the Town's departments and boards as well as recreation programs, community functions, and outside group activities.
 The entire building is handicapped accessible and has networked computers, a security system, and a heat/smoke detection system.
-The former elementary school gymnasium with an attached kitchen is now utilized as a multi-purpose room and state-approved commercial kitchen.
-In 2010, an emergency generator was installed and the multi-purpose room with use of the Chester Kitchen is designated as the Town's state-approved emergency shelter facility.
-The Multi-Purpose room serves a 600-person capacity.
-At the 2015 Town Meeting, voters approved a special warrant article #5 to raise and appropriate \$110,000 to repair, replace and renovate the floor in the Multi-Purpose room.
-In addition, voters approve a warrant article #8 to raise and appropriate \$18,500 to repair the municipal complex heating system (oil tank).
+The former elementary school gymnasium with an attached kitchen is now utilized as a multi-purpose room (MPR) and state-approved commercial kitchen.
+1 In 2010, an emergency generator was installed and the MPR with use of the Chester Kitchen is designated as the Town's state-approved emergency shelter facility.
+The MPR serves a 600-person capacity.